carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   3. Application log files needs to backup from an online ecommerce store to Amazon S3.
 It is unknown how often the logs will be accessed or which logs will be accessed the most.
 From the following options "S3 Standard-Infrequent Access (S3 Standard-IA)", "S3 One Zone-Infrequent Access (S3 One Zone-IA)", "S3 Intelligent-Tiering" and "S3 Glacier".
 Which is the most cost effective? ==> "S3 Intelligent-Tiering" It works by storing objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
 The other options are not valid, because they charge retrieval fees and the accesibility is unknown.
   4. A company migrated a two-tier application from its on-premises data center to AWS Cloud.
 A Multi-AZ Amazon RDS for Oracle deployment is used for the data tier, along with 12 TB of General Purpose SSD Amazon EBS storage.
 With an average document size of 6 MB, the application processes, and stores documents as binary large objects (blobs) in the database.
 Over time, the database size has grown, which has reduced performance and increased storage costs.
 A highly available and resilient solution is needed to improve database performance.
 Which solution could meet these requirements MOST cost-effectively?
      - Set up an Amazon S3 bucket.
 The application should be updated to use S3 buckets to store documents.
 Store the object metadata in the existing database
+  5. An application runs on Amazon EC2 Linux instances.
+The application generates log files which are written using standard API calls.
+A storage solution is required that can be used to store the files indefinitely and must allow concurrent access to all files.
+Which storage service meets these requirements and is the MOST cost-effective? ==> The application is writing the files using API calls which means it will be compatible with Amazon S3 which uses a REST API and it is the most cost-effective solution that EFS.

 #### Sharing S3 buckets Across Accounts